Gazzo-gif/Desk-Sharing-Tool/README.md

 We are going to run the backend with maven, so first make sure you have maven installed.

 Now make sure you are in the backend directory.
-Then we can do a cleaning and install of all dependencies: `mvn clean install` or `mvn clean package`.
+Then we can do a cleaning and install of all dependencies: `mvn clean install` or `mvn clean package` (maybe you have to use `./mvn` or `./mvnw`.

 If you didnt have any error you can now run using this command: `java -jar target/backend-0.0.1-SNAPSHOT.jar `